amvjakob/cppcourse-brunel/README.md

 2. Navigate to the cloned / downloaded folder (cppcourse-brunel)
 3. `cd build` to enter the build folder
 4. `cmake ..` to run CMake and generate the makefiles
-5. `make` to make both the simlation as well as the tests 5a.
+5. `make` to make both the simlation as well as the tests.
 Alternatively, `make NeuroSimulation` to generate the simulation only or `make NeuroSimulation_UnitTest` to generate the unit tests only
 6. `./NeuroSimulation` to run the simulation, `./NeuroSimulation_UnitTest` to run the tests
-7. The result file is created under results/, with the name "spikes_eta[eta_val]_g[g_val].gdf"
+7. The result file is created under results/, with the name "spikes_eta[eta_val]_g[g_val].gdf", and contains the times and ids of the neurons that spiked.

 ### Documentation